Hubble Tension and Dark Energy in Teleparallel Gauss-Bonnet Gravity: New Constraints from DESI BAO, Pantheon$^+$ and Hubble Data: Cosmological Observations with Numerical Approach

 \subsection{Statistical analysis}

+It is important to clarify the meaning of the $\Lambda$CDM comparison used in this work.
+The baseline model considered here is not the full six-parameter CMB $\Lambda$CDM framework, but a reduced late-time background implementation appropriate to the observables analyzed in this paper, namely CC, Pantheon$^+$, and BAO distance measurements.
+In this setting, the effective free parameters are those that directly govern the low-redshift expansion history together with the relevant nuisance contribution from the supernova sector.
+The comparison is therefore performed at the same phenomenological level as the modified-gravity model, rather than against a Planck-style global fit.
 We evaluate the performance of the model against the standard $\Lambda$CDM model using the Akaike Information Criterion (AIC) \cite{Akaike_1974_19}, the Bayesian Information Criterion (BIC) \cite{Schwarz_1978_6}, and the minimum chi-squared statistic ($\chi^2_{\mathrm{min}}$).
 Both AIC and BIC balance the goodness of fit of a model with its complexity, determined by the number of parameters ($n$).
 The AIC is calculated as

 where $\chi^2$ is derived from the value of the model's Gaussian likelihood function $\mathcal{L}(\hat{\theta} \mid \text{data})$, evaluated at the best-fit parameters.
 A lower AIC value indicates a better fit to the data, with a penalty applied to models with more parameters to account for overfitting.
 Similarly, the BIC is defined as